Google Drive Encryption FAQ

 This is because they are encrypted locally using NTFS EFS.
 You can turn this off in the Syncdocs Encryption Settings Menu

-The encrypting file system uses your Windows account credentials to encrypt files locally.
+If you select local encryption as well (the most secure option), the Windows encrypting file system (EFS) uses your Windows account credentials to encrypt files locally.
 This key protects your local files in case you ever forget your Windows login.
 This Windows login and key are different from your Syncdocs and Google drive logins.

 Encrypted file format